arshadzahangirchowdhury/old_ROI-Finder/docs/source/Help.rst

 Please contact arshad.zahangir.bd@gmail.com for any questions.

-Thank you.

 Instrumentation Help
 ====================

-Please contact the 9-ID beamline staff for questions relating to experimental details.
+Please contact the 9-ID beamline Bionanoprobe(BNP) staff at the Advanced Photon Source(APS) for questions relating to experimental details.